-Rajasthan crisis: Congress says courts have no jurisdiction over the disqualification of any member
+Rajasthan crisis: Congress says courts have no jurisdiction over disqualification of any member

 Senior advocate and Congress leader Abhishek Manu Singhvi, representing the Speaker, said courts have no jurisdiction over the disqualification of any member.
 “The Speaker’s decision to initiate disqualification proceedings are not amenable to judicial review,” he added.
 “Can Speaker order that proceedings of the court be video recorded?”

 Singhvi said the Speaker’s order can be challenged only on limited grounds but those are not mentioned in the petition, according to ANI.
+He added that the freedom of speech of a member is not an absolute freedom.

+“The Speaker can do right or wrong,” Singhvi said.
+“The Speaker has the right to be wrong.
+This petition is based on the show cause notice issued by the Speaker.
+Unless Speaker has disqualified you, you cannot approach in the interim.”

+He argued that the MLAs will have different points and the Speaker has to decide on an individual basis.
+Singhvi further pointed out that the Supreme Court had upheld the disqualification of 17 dissident Congress and Janata Dal (Secular) legislators by then Karnataka Assembly Speaker KR Ramesh Kumar under the anti-defection law in November.
+“Failure to attend the party meeting was also a ground for attracting defection,” he added.

 On July 17, the court had also allowed Congress chief whip Mahesh Joshi, who had filed the plea for disqualification, to be impleaded as a party in the case and asked him to file his reply by the next day.